 In many countries (i.e. USA/Europe) Vein stripping surgery is all but obsolete.

-In Australia, vein stripping is being used to treat 50% of varicose veins largely due to it being better privately funded than the newer less invasive options such as endovenous laser and medical super glue.
+In Australia, vein stripping is being used to treat 50% of varicose veins largely due to it being better privately funded than the newer less invasive options such as endovenous laser.
 Stripping however is rarely the preferred option.

 Vein stripping: a thing of the past?